January 31 - February 1, 2026

 Format

-The Red Rock Region Chocolate and Fine Foods Festival 2026 — commonly called the Red Rock Chocolate Festival — brings artisan chocolatiers, gourmet food vendors, and dessert enthusiasts together in Hurricane, Utah for a single-day celebration of decadent flavors.
+The Red Rock Region Chocolate and Fine Foods Festival 2026 — commonly called the Red Rock Chocolate Festival — runs Saturday, January 31 through Sunday, February 1, 2026, bringing artisan chocolatiers, gourmet food vendors, and dessert enthusiasts together at the Grafton Building at Legacy Park in Hurricane, Utah.
 As Southern Utah's signature chocolate-focused event, the festival features tastings, competitions, demonstrations, and vendor sales that draw attendees from across Washington County and beyond.

 What to Expect at the Chocolate Festival